deepshig/monitoring-spark/README.md

 * Describe batch processing algorithm: We take the data from 'Cassandra' database and find the median and standard deviatan of the data.
 (Work in progress)

 * stream processing algorithm: For the stream processing, data geerated from the rabbitMQ is streamed to the spark cluster directly.
 A connection is established in the 'socket_client.py' file.
-After this, the file 'streaming_processor.py' consumes the events and this is where we calculate the running average of the 'no_of_rows' data.
+After this, the file 'streaming_processor.py' consumes the events and this is where we calculate the running average of the 'no_of_rows' data. for example a sucessfull metric can be [found here](https://github.com/rug-sc/2020_group_06_s4210875_s4199456_s4208110/blob/stream-batch-processing/success.log#L3739)

 ### Dependencies